 These are just a list of suggestions.
 Feel free to continue adding more details as they come to you.

 1. Sometimes you will need to call upon your alter ego.
 To help you with this, find a way to invoke your alter ego with a cue, mantra, or call-to-action.
-For example, wear a pendant necklace and hold it in your hand while saying a phrase such as “Calling on Wonder Woman” (or whatever name you’ve given yourself).
+For example, wear a pendant necklace and hold it in your hand while saying a phrase such as “Calling on Wanda” (or whatever name you’ve given yourself).

 2. Once you’ve called upon your alter ego, act according to how you would expect her to handle the situation you are in.